SherlockPsy/VirLIfe/Plan.md

 - rendering correctness

 ======================================================================
-# PHASE 8 — RAILWAY DEPLOYMENT
+# PHASE 8 — RAILWAY DEPLOYMENT (POSTGRES-ONLY)
 ======================================================================

-**Goal:** Deploy the backend to Railway as a fully operational service.
+**Goal:** Deploy the backend to Railway as a fully operational service using Postgres as the ONLY data store.

+Redis and Qdrant MUST NOT be wired in this phase.
+They belong to the optimisation/memory phase (Phase 9).

 ### Tasks: